Keeping donors engaged after GivingTuesday.

 Then, remind your segment of existing donors about their continued impact on your mission when thanking them after GivingTuesday.
 Let them know you value their continued support and thank them for making a difference.

-But don’t forget your usual donors who did not donate on GivingTuesday!
+But don’t forget your usual donors who did not donate on GivingTuesday.
 Reach out to this segment and let them know you missed their contribution.
 Then, remind them it’s not too late to make a difference this year.
-Ask them to keep their eyes out for your year-end appeal (or just add another donate button in the email).
+Ask them to watch for your year-end appeal (or add another donate button in the email).

 Dollars and sense.